Old Tradition of "Firefall" with Real Fire

 Except for a short hiatus during WWII, the firefall continued uninterrupted until 1968, when NPS Director George Hertzog ended it.
 Gathering enough dead and downed wood for the nightly event was straining the park's natural resources, and traffic jams in the Yosemite Valley were getting unmanageable.
 Besides, Hertzog argued, the firefall was an unnatural phenomenon at odds with the park's mission to help people appreciate Yosemite's natural beauty.
 There are still many long-time Yosemite visitors who fondly remember the firefall, however.

-Today visitors can watch a natural “firefall” in Yosemite Valley.
-Visit during mid- to late February, when the setting sun makes Horsetail Fall near El Capitan appear to be on fire or even look like a river of gold falling down the valley’s cliffs.
-Photographers especially won’t want to miss this incredible sight.
+Today visitors can watch a natural "firefall" in Yosemite Valley.
+Visit during mid- to late February, when the setting sun makes Horsetail Fall near El Capitan appear to be on fire or even look like a river of gold falling down the valley's cliffs 1,570 feet below.
+Photographers especially won't want to miss this incredible sight.

 For the firefall to happen, several weather conditions need to be right.
 There needs to be an adequate snow pack to provide water for the waterfall.
 And then, the temperatures in late February need to be warm enough to melt that snow.
 The sun will be in the right spot for a couple of weeks in February regardless - there just needs to be a waterfall in place.

 For best viewing, head to the El Capitan picnic area.